bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 You have a very good guess, but I think especially for transactions that were just broadcast on the network, you don't have a good guess whether the miner has it already included in the block template.
 Even if the mining pool operator has seen it already, they give out templates to all the mining machines only whenever the mining machine has exhausted the template they're working on.
 So even for like 10-20 seconds after the pool operator has built a new block template, the machine will maybe still work on traversing the extra non-space for that block, for the previous block template.

-Speaker 3: 00:28:35

-So there is a little

-Speaker 0: 00:28:36

-bit of a latency between a new block template being created and that actually being what mining machines work on, so you could be missing some transactions and that would not be a huge problem.
+So there is a little bit of a latency between a new block template being created and that actually being what mining machines work on, so you could be missing some transactions and that would not be a huge problem.
 You would just not have them in your look ahead block template.
 But you might also have some transactions that are precious to the miner, because say they also have a wallet business on the side and they prioritize the transactions of their customers or they have an accelerator service and include some transactions that are actually not in the very top of the mempool but maybe would be in the lookahead block.
 So even if you have the lookahead block, you can't really use it until you've evaluated that it has no conflicts with the previously found block.